-High yield investments offer additional return, but high returns go hand in hand with greater risk.
+High-yield investments offer the prospect of additional return, but high returns go hand in hand with greater risk.
 When you evaluate investments that offer high yields, you should approach them with a healthy degree of skepticism.
-Do the work of learning how the high yield investments generate their returns and what factors would cause those returns to go up or down.
+Do the work of learning how the high-yield investments generate their returns and what factors would cause those returns to go up or down.
 You should consider buying them only after you understand these factors, which could include financial operating condition, industry competitors, and overall economic conditions.

-You may be rewarded for taking on greater risk—and for possibly watching the value of your principal investment fluctuate dramatically—with yields that are significantly higher than safer alternatives like treasury securities (which are backed by the U.S. government).
-Here are some investments that are generally considered to be high yield.
+You may be rewarded for taking on greater risk—and for possibly watching the value of your principal investment fluctuate dramatically—with yields that are significantly higher than safer alternatives such as Treasury securities (which are backed by the U.S. government).
+Here are some investments that are generally considered to be high-yield.

-High yield bonds are issued by companies whose financial strength may not be rock solid.
+High-yield bonds are issued by companies whose financial strength may not be rock solid.
 Often referred to as "junk bonds," they must pay a higher yield than safer alternatives in order to attract investors.
-You can buy individual high yield bonds, but most investors would find high yield bond mutual funds or exchange-traded funds (ETFs) to be a more attractive and diversified option.
+You can buy individual high-yield bonds, but most investors would find high-yield bond mutual funds or exchange-traded funds (ETFs) to be more attractive and diversified options.

 Mortgage Real Estate Investment Trusts

 Mortgage real estate investment trusts (REITs) make money by lending to property companies, purchasing mortgages, and/or investing in mortgage-backed securities.
-Like all REITs, they're obligated to pay out 90 percent of their profits in the form of dividends in return for favorable tax treatment.
+They're obligated to pay out 90% of their profits in the form of dividends in return for favorable tax treatment.